olaniyitokks/MYAPIAUTH/README.md

 3. Verify response headers
 4. Verify correct application state
 5. Verify basic performance sanity
-6. After all these checked out i went ahead with Basic positive tests like i did with my GET Request since the API is supposed to be GET only.
+6. After all these checked out I went ahead with Basic positive tests like I did with my GET Request since the API is supposed to be GET only.
 7. Extended positive testing with optional parameters.
-8. Negative testing with valid input like i did by attempting a POST request on my GET ONLY Public API
+8. Negative testing with valid input like I did by attempting a POST request on my GET ONLY Public API
 9. Negative testing with invalid input and destructive testing.